 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

 To learn more about IES Abroad’s innovative theoretical and pedagogical approaches to teaching language abroad, refer to the IES Abroad MAP for Language & Intercultural Communication.

-IES Abroad will cover the cost of one course at a partner university in the total program cost.
+For Italy Today students, IES Abroad will cover the cost of one course at a partner institution in the total program cost.
 Any additional courses taken at partner institutions will come at an additional cost to the student.
 Students can choose to take a course at the following partner institutions: